 WInvertebrates: The Freshwater Invertebrates of Wisconsin, USA

 This web site is a work in progress dedicated to the aggregation and synthesis of information about the freshwater invertebrates of Wisconsin, USA.
-This site is managed by Dr. Daniel L. Graf of the University of Wisconsin-Stevens Point as a resource for students of BIOL/WATER 361/561 Aquatic Invertebrate Zoology, BIOL 490 Senior Seminar: Invertebrate Systematics, other UWSP courses, and anyone else that might be interested.
+This site is managed by Dr. Daniel L. Graf of the University of Wisconsin-Stevens Point as a resource for students of BIOL/WATER 361/561 Aquatic Invertebrate Zoology, BIOL 490 Senior Seminar: Freshwater Invertebrates, other UWSP courses, and anyone else that might be interested.
 Site content is developed by Dr. Graf and includes contributed student essays.
 Copyright for all original essays is maintained by the authors.
 Click here to see a list of contributors to this site.

 Again, this is a work in progress.